MickeyZyk/grav-headless/pages/crowders/work/01.we-are-fair/crowderswork.en.md

 title: 'We are fair'
 heading_tag: 'CHANGE THEME IDENTIFICATION'
 heading_one: 'We are fair'
-paragraph: "Opening the topic of The rights to gay marriage\r\nPlatform for social opinion, approach and questions on topic “What is fair”\r\nCreating nationwide topic\r\nNatural influence on politicians and major opinion"
+paragraph: '<p>Opening the topic of The rights to gay marriage Platform for social opinion, approach and questions on topic &ldquo;What is fair&rdquo; Creating nationwide topic Natural influence on politicians and major opinion</p>'
 big_image: jsme_fer_holky.jpg
 video: 'null'
 heading_two: 'We are fair'
-media: jsme_fer_holky.jpg
+media: _jsme_fer_holky.jpg
 ---